A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Proposed Approach

-In order to model an unknown nonlinear PDE of form (\ref{eqn:problem}), we use the proposed model for linear PDE as the base module.
+In order to learn an unknown nonlinear PDE of the form (\ref{eqn:problem}), we use the proposed model for linear PDEs as the base module.
 The input arguments of the nonlinear function $F$ in (\ref{eqn:problem}) are basically various unknown linear spatial derivatives of the measurement variable $u$.
 Therefore, we first use the linear model to generate a spatial derivative feature vector and then pass that through another feed-forward neural network $F_\vartheta$, with parameter vector $\vartheta$, that approximates the function $F$.
-The neural network $L_\theta$ is modified to generate a vector of length $h$ (instead of a scalar as in the case of linear PDE) whose entries basically represent spatial derivative features of the RBF $\phi$.
+The neural network $L_\theta$ is modified to generate a vector of length $h$ (instead of a scalar as in the case of linear PDEs), whose entries represent spatial derivative features of the RBF $\phi$.
 We denote this spatial derivative feature extractor neural network as $L_{\theta, h}$.
 The output of $L_{\theta, h}$ is multiplied with the coefficient vector $\mathbf{c}^{(t)}$ to get the spatial derivative features of $u$, which is used by $F_\vartheta$ to obtain the final output.
-Figure \ref{fig:models}b shows the overall model for the nonlinear PDE.
+Figure \ref{fig:models}b shows the overall model for nonlinear PDEs.
 In this case, for a time-series of measurements (at internal nodes) $\mathbf{u}^{(t)} \in \mathbb{R}^N, t=t_0, t_0 + \Delta t, \cdots, t_0 + K \Delta t$, the neural networks $L_{\theta, h}$ and $F_\vartheta$ are trained jointly with the following objective:

 where $D_{\theta, h} \in \mathbb{R}^{h \times N \times N}$ is a 3D tensor containing the $h$ spatial derivative matrices of the RBF.
 Note, the objective (\ref{eqn:nonlinear_objective_1}) considers nonlinear PDE of form (\ref{eqn:problem}) where the temporal order is $p=1$.
 In general, for $p \geq 1$, we use the finite difference approximation of $\frac{\partial^p}{\partial t^p}$ and the objective is modified as